LSI Keywords in SEO: Myth, Meaning, and Better Alternatives

 Not every related phrase belongs on the page.
 If a term feels unnatural in context, leave it out.
 Relevance is stronger when the wording matches the purpose of the section and the expectations of the reader.

 Some supporting terms belong in the article.
 Others deserve their own page.
-For example, if a term opens up an entirely different search intent, it may be better treated as a separate supporting article rather than squeezed into the current one.
+If a term opens up a different search intent, it is usually better treated as a separate supporting article rather than squeezed into the current one.

 Mistake: Using Old SEO Advice as a Formula